Louis Chiron: Driving career

 Chiron retired from racing in 1938, and World War II curtailed motor racing a year later.
 When racing resumed after the War, he came out of retirement and drove a Talbot-Lago to victory in two French Grands Prix.

 According to a Los Angeles Times review of fellow driver Hellé Nice's biography, Chiron accused her, at a 1949 party in Monaco to celebrate the first postwar Monte Carlo Rally, of "collaborating with the Nazis".
 The review says biographer Miranda Seymour is "circumspect on Nice's guilt".
 A review of the same book in The New York Times says Nice was accused of being a "Gestapo agent"; that Seymour "rebuts" the charge; and that it made Nice "unemployable".
 Seymour's book says that in a letter to Antony Noghes, the head of the Monte Carlo Rally committee, Hellé Nice "protested her innocence"; that she told him she would appeal to the Monaco court unless Chiron wrote an apology; that no letter from Chiron has been found; and that the court has no record of such a case between 1949 and 1955.
+Modern investigations have found no evidence to collaborate Chiron's claims.

 Chiron took part in the first ever Formula One World Championship season in 1950, as a factory Maserati driver.
 At his home Grand Prix of Monaco he finished in third, at age 50, the only points scoring finish of his career.

 Paired with the Swiss driver Ciro Basadonna, Chiron won the 1954 Monte Carlo Rally.
 His last race was in 1955, when he took a Lancia D50 to sixth place in the Monaco Grand Prix a few weeks before his 56th birthday, becoming the oldest driver to compete in a Formula One race.
 He is also the oldest driver ever to have entered for a Formula One race, taking part in practice for the 1958 Monaco Grand Prix when he was 58.

 Later life and legacy

 Chiron retired after 35 years in racing but maintained an executive role with the organizers of the Monaco Grand Prix, who honoured him with a statue on the Grand Prix course and renamed the Swimming Pool corner after him.
 As he had achieved the greatest number of podium finishes in Bugattis, the 1999 Bugatti 18/3 Chiron concept car and the 2016 Bugatti Chiron are named in his honour.

-Louis Chiron was so popular in Czechoslovakia, whose Grand Prix he won three consecutive times, that even after 75 years his name still lives in a popular saying "He drives like Chiron", used mainly when referring to speeding motorists or generally to people who drive very quickly.
+Chiron was so popular in Czechoslovakia, whose Grand Prix he won three consecutive times, that even after 75 years his name still lives in a popular saying "He drives like Chiron", used mainly when referring to speeding motorists or generally to people who drive very quickly.

 Chiron was the only Monegasque driver to score points in a Formula One race until Charles Leclerc did so at the 2018 Azerbaijan Grand Prix, the only one to achieve a podium until Leclerc at the 2019 Bahrain Grand Prix, and the only Monegasque to win the Monaco Grand Prix until Leclerc’s victory in the 2024 Monaco Grand Prix.